kyverno/chainsaw/website/docs/configuration/options/report.md

 # Reporting options

-Reporting options contain the configuration used for reporting.
+Reporting options contain the configuration used by Chainsaw for reporting.

 ## Supported elements